 Crassula orbicularis L.

 Crassula orbicularis is a succulent perennial up to 10 inches (25 cm) tall when in flower.
 It produces a shallow root system, grows in rosettes of few to many leaves and sometimes produces runners.
 The fleshy leaves are narrow, flat, elliptic, oblanceolate, up to 4 inches (10 cm) long and up to 1 inch (2.5 cm) wide.
 They are green to deep bronze, with ciliate margins and sometimes have red or purple undersides.
 It produces a terminal, compound or rarely spike-like inflorescence, up to 10 inches (25 cm) tall, with leaf-like buds.
-The flowers are cup-shaped, with a musty scent and rarely blackish when in bud.
-The petals are 0.2 inch (0.5 cm) long, generally whitish, but may sometimes be brownish red, appearing in mid spring
+The flowers are cup-shaped, with a musty scent and appear in mid spring.
+The petals are 0.2 inch (0.5 cm) long, generally whitish, but may sometimes be brownish red.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).